-Watch the C. David Marsden lecture delivered by Dr. Morimoto at the 13th International Congress of Parkinson's Disease and Movement Disorders in Paris here.
+Video: Watch the C. David Marsden lecture delivered by Dr. Morimoto at the 13th International Congress of Parkinson's Disease and Movement Disorders in Paris in 2009.

 Aging and stress, stress and aging - a pair of ominous human conditions that affect the quality of life.
 When events go awry, molecular events take place that, over time, can lead to neurodegenerative disease.
 At the root of the problem is a fundamental process: that of protein folding and quality control.
 Proteins are essential products of gene expression and provide much of the shape and functionality of the cell, consequently their synthesis, folding, assembly, translocation, and clearance is essential for the health of the cell and organism.
 However, when cells are exposed to environmental and physiological stress or when mutant and damaged proteins are chronically expressed, this can lead to cellular dysfunction and disease.
 The integrity of the proteome is governed by protein homeostasis, or proteostasis, the cellular process that monitors the life of proteins.